 While many designers find out about open positions through public job boards, it’s also possible to find opportunities directly from your network.
 Start building relationships with other project development professionals (including UX designers and web developers) by attending industry events or interacting online.
 You never know who you might meet or what doors those relationships might open.

-If you’re ready to get started on your path toward a career in UI design, California Institute of the Art offers a UI / UX Design Specialization.
-Through this series of four courses, you’ll learn from Worthington, Jaster, and other faculty the techniques and skills for designing visually-driven websites and apps.
-You can also try an introductory course in the Visual Elements of User Interface Design to see for yourself if UI is right for you.
+If you’re ready to get started on your path toward a career in UI design, Cal Arts offers a UI / UX Design Specialization that includes four courses.
+Gain hands-on experience with projects that focus on designing visually-driven websites and apps.
+You can also try an introductory course in the Visual Elements of User Interface Design to see if UI is right for you.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.